nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 - Integrate this work with the rest of the PeTaL pipeline.
 - Compare to auto-sklearn (https://github.com/nasa-petal/PeTaL-labeller/issues/56)
 - Investigate using just the most common subset of labels (https://github.com/nasa-petal/PeTaL-labeller/issues/69, https://github.com/nasa-petal/PeTaL-labeller/issues/70) to see if MATCH does better on that.
-- Look into data augmentation techniques.
+- Look into data augmentation techniques (https://github.com/nasa-petal/PeTaL-labeller/issues/65).
 - conda throws a non-fatal error at the beginning of training?
 Not sure why, but it still trains well.

 ## Contact